eirisocherry/ftools/README.md

+## Features
+- Best ffmpeg presets which provide the best quality and work super fast in any software (Vegas Pro, After Effects etc)
+- Easy to use: just drag and drop the folders/videos onto the batch and wait till converting is finished
+- Fully customizable
+- - Adjustable frame rate (FPS)
+- - Changeable resolution
+- - Create your own FFmpeg presets (for advanced users only)
+- Best (useful if you want to share your high-fps game clips)
+- 10 bit support (means you can convert raw 10 bits anime clips without losing colors)

 ## Installation
 1. Install FFMPEG and add it to the PATH environment variable: https://ffmpeg.org/
 2. Install K-Lite Codec Pack (standart): https://codecguide.com/download_kl.htm